codefoster/iot-workshop/README.md

 BTW, there's nothing stopping you from doing this same project with a Raspberry Pi 2.
 It down't have built-in wifi, though, so you'd need a dongle.

+You'll also need some software on your host machine.
+This will get you started...
+* Visual Studio Code
+* Node v4+
+* Git
+* Bonjour for Windows

 ## Building the Circuit
 Even basic electronic circuits can be intimidating if you - like many software devs - haven't worked with them before.
 The circuit for this project is very simple, and will hopefully give you some confidence.